cimpan91/Docs/Docs/_build/html/_sources/DIRAC_UI.rst.txt

 -  Note: I have made my request to skatelescope.eu - see  [3]_

--  use the below link to register  [4]_
+-  add the certificate to your browser and use the below link to register  [4]_

 Add the Certificate to your Browser

--  Now that you have the certificate and have joined to VO, you can add your certificate to your browser and access DIRAC in browser  [5]_
+-  Now that you have the certificate and have joined to VO, you can  access DIRAC in browser  [5]_

 -  More details about DIRAC at Guide to DIRAC  [6]_